k2view-academy/K2View-Academy/academy/Training_Level_1/08_reference(commonDB)_tables/05_commonDB_quiz.md

 C: Multiple - it is configurable depending on the need.

-D: One per LUI schema - a new copy of commonDB is kept in each new generated instance
+D: One per Reference Table - a new copy of commonDB is kept for each Reference Table

 (**Solution 4: B**)